Navigatron/notes/content/envi/notes/OCT10.md

 Use cold water when cooking to avoid lead exposure

-High efficiency diesel engines produce ultra-fine particulate matter, which can build up in the brain
+High efficiency diesel engines produce ultra-fine particulate matter, which can build up in the brain - This is why we see those "No idling" signs at gas stations

 - Volatile Organic Compounds
 	- Higher concentrations indoors